open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/storage/s3/index.md

 {% stepVisualInfo %}

 {% image
-src="/images/v1.0.0/openmetadata/connectors/create-database-service.png"
+src="/images/v1.0.0/openmetadata/connectors/create-service.png"
 alt="Create a new service"
-caption="Add a new Service from the Database Services page" /%}
+caption="Add a new Service from the Storage Services page" /%}

 {% /stepVisualInfo %}